ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 ### Charging behavior

 Quick check wrt charging behaviour with the MacBook Air and the bundled 30W charger: 47:30 min from `75%; charging; 1:20 remaining` until `99%; finishing charge; 0:13 remaining`, then 21:30 min until `100%; charged`.
-The charger's own concumption starts with 27W-31W until the 90% mark, from then on wattage will be constantly reduced and at the end of the `99%` stage less than 5W are drawn from the wall.
+The charger's own consumption starts with 27W-31W until the 90% mark, from then on wattage will be constantly reduced and at the end of the `99%` stage less than 5W are drawn.

 To quickly deplete the battery back to 75% I used Cinebench and GfxBench in parallel (for more insights with this combo see 'Looking at GPU utilization and prioritization' below).
 At the 75% mark I attached the charger cable and... this happened: `75%; AC attached; not charging`.
 Measured at the wall the USB-C charger consumes between 17W and 21W (that's the two benchmarks running on an overheated/throttled Air) so it seems macOS decided to not charge the battery if remaining power is less than 15W.